parthenon-hpc-lab/parthenon/CONTRIBUTING.md

 take a long time to run, as adding code coverage will make them even slower.
 It is better to reserve coverage for tests that show correct behavior.

-Unlike unit tests, regression tests are not automatically added the coverage report.
+Unlike unit tests, regression tests are not automatically added to the coverage report.
 To add a regression test to the coverage report an attribute of the parameters argument can be altered.
 E.g.